imjma/yshen-zmk-corne/README.md

 | Corne    | 6x3+3  | 42 (40%)    |
 | Sweep    | 5x3+2  | 34 (30%)    |

-Sofle was my first split keyboard, but I didn't use it for long.

-Reasons for switching to corne and sweep

-1. Sofle has two encoders, but I barely use them. (actually I use sofle as a corne)
-2. I don't need five thumb keys, two or three is enough. (currently I prefer three)
-3. My sofle is not wireless. (my corne and sweep support bluetooth)

 ## My Corne Layout

 Layer 0 --- Base (Default Layer)